 “A Plague of Zombies” is also featured in SEVEN STONES TO STAND OR FALL, the anthology of seven Outlander and Lord John short fiction written by Diana Gabaldon.

-“A Silence At The Heart” (short story): Included in the multi-author anthology FATHERS AND DAUGHTERS: A CELEBRATION IN MEMOIRS, STORIES AND PHOTOGRAPHS, which includes both fiction and non-fiction.
+“A Silence At The Heart” (short story): Included in the multi-author anthology FATHERS AND DAUGHTERS: A CELEBRATION IN MEMOIRS, STORIES AND PHOTOGRAPHS, published in 1991.
 Edited by Martin H. Greenburg.

-Diana shares a touching, true story about her late father, the honorable Senator Tony Gabaldon of Arizona.
-Published in 1991.
+Diana shares a touching, true story about the sudden death of her father, the honorable State Senator Tony Gabaldon of Arizona.

 “Besieged” (novella): Set in 1762 in Jamaica and Havana.
 Lord John, who is about to leave his post as temporary military governor of Jamaica, learns that his mother is in Havana, Cuba.
 Which would be fine, save that the British Navy is on its way to lay siege to the city.
 Attended by his valet, Tom Byrd, an ex-zombie named Rodrigo, and Rodrigo’s homicidally inclined wife, Azeel, Lord John sets out to rescue the erstwhile Dowager Duchess of Pardloe before the warships arrive.